 Photographer - Let’s start with the obvious, if you’ve booked a photoshoot, you will need to pay your photographer.
 When considering your photographers fees please keep in mind their expenses - their time preparing for the shoot, doing research, contacting locations/models, sourcing props, equipment, studio, education, courses, time out buying props etc, like all creatives there are unseen costs, you need to consider more than just the hours your photographer is on location.

 Location - For the majority of lifestyle or styled product photography, hiring a location is an absolute must!
-And in the age of co-working spaces, pop up studio's and AirBnB, it could not be easier.
+And in the age of co-working spaces, pop up studio's, AirBnB and shoot location directories (like Aloca), it could not be easier.
 You can do the research yourself and find a location that suits your brand, or some photographers can scout locations for you.
-The hire cost varies from place to place but as a rough guide, you can utilise a co-working space for around $30, hire a studio space for around $300, a small styled Airbnb for around $400 and a large uber luxe home for around $2,000.
+(I have a long long list of locations at various costs from hours of scouting!)
+The hire cost varies from place to place but as a rough guide, you can utilise a co-working space for around $50, hire a studio space for around $300, a small styled home for around $400 and a large uber luxe home for around $2,000.

 Props - Sometimes the props that accompany your product in a shot are just as important as your product itself.
 What these props do is further tell the story about your product and who it is targeting.
 So it's a good idea to put a small budget aside for purchasing props, i.e.: fresh flowers, food, stationery, candles, etc small things like this that compliment your brand + product are super important.
 You should allow about $50 - $100 for this.

-Snacks - If the shoot is more than 4 hours you need to provide some food and drink.
+Snacks - If the shoot is more than 4 hours you should provide some food and drink.
 This doesn’t necessarily mean ordering from an extravagant catering company and putting on a five star spread, but providing something easy and simple to eat on the go - a platter of fruit, some pastries or sandwiches, will ensure your shoot team maintain their energy throughout the day.
-This one doesn't need be expensive, suggest budgeting around $40 for a few people.
+This one doesn't need be expensive, suggest budgeting around $50 for a few people.